gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and pushed as hard as they can.
-The bot's whole body was vibrating so much that Maddy expected parts to start falling off, but it was working---the wind from the rotor was clearing the smoke!
+The bot's whole body was vibrating so much that Maddy expected parts to start falling off, but it was working—the wind from the rotor was clearing the smoke!

 "Here they come!" someone shouted.
 With a rumble that made the ground shake,